robcog-iai/semlog_web/README.md

 ## Acknowledgments

-* This framework is developed by Xiaoyue Zhang in the Institute of Artificial Intelligence, University of Bremen, under the supervision of Andrei Haidu
+* This framework is developed by Xiaoyue Zhang in the Institute of Artificial Intelligence, University of Bremen, under the supervision of Andrei Haidu.